-Protection of wetlands and forests in the lowlands of Bristol and Clarendon
+Protecting the wetlands and forests in the Bristol and Clarendon lowlands

 Wetland and forest protected by NCC in Bristol, Quebec (Photo by NCC)

-Since 2004, the Nature Conservancy of Canada (NCC) has invested greatly in the conservation of two priority areas in the Ottawa Valley — those of Bristol and Clarendon.
+Since 2004, the Nature Conservancy of Canada (NCC) has been investing in the conservation of two priority areas in the Ottawa Valley: Bristol and Clarendon.

 These areas include large tracts of wetlands, forests and unspoiled shorelines, as well as some of the most beautiful alvars in Quebec.
 Thanks to the participation of several partners, NCC now protects more than 2,500 hectares (6,177 acres) of high ecological value.

 The Ottawa Valley features some of the richest biodiversity in the province, including large populations of Blanding’s, musk and map turtles.
 Some 110 species of breeding birds also make their home there, as well as several species of waterfowl.

 The Ottawa Valley’s flora is as remarkable as its fauna; about 30 species of plants and trees in a precarious situation are found there.

 Within the Greater Bristol Marsh area, there is an important ecological corridor which NCC aims to consolidate.

 An ecological corridor is a natural land or water passage linking natural areas together, allowing wildlife to move around and flora to disperse.
 Maintaining ecological corridors between natural environments helps prevent species loss; the chances of animals and plants being isolated from their natural habitat due to, for example, human infrastructure, are reduced.